MiniFool -- Physics-Constraint-Aware Minimizer-Based Adversarial Attacks in Deep Neural Networks: Minimizer-Based Network Perturbations

 In the second case, the distance of a network output $\vec{f} $ to the target score can then be defined by the $L_2 $ metric similarly to the input metric $\Delta^2$ with $\Delta = \vec{f}(\vec{x}^a;\vec{\theta}) -\vec{g} $.
 In our tests, we focus on the first variant of a changed classification without requiring a specific new label $i$ or a specific output score for other labels $i \ne i^*$.
 For this case, the distance for the target score simplifies to $(f_{i^*} (\vec{x}^a;\vec{\theta}) - g)^2$, where typically $g = 0$.
 This means we are targeting a maximal change of the initial classification without constraining the outputs for other classes.
 Obviously, also a mixed metric of the two alternatives, e.g., setting multiple output classes to zero, can be implemented, if conceptually required.
 For \minifool, we now construct the total metric as

 where $f_{i^*} $ depends on the perturbed input $\vec{x}^{a} $ and the parameters $\vec{\theta}$ of the tested network.
-Optionally, $\alpha$ and $\beta$ are normalizations that allow weighting the relative importance of the two distance terms.
+The tunable meta-parameter $\beta $ has the default value $1$.
+It allows re-weighting the relative importance of the two distance terms.
+A value $\beta \ne 1$ can e.g.\ be indicated if the classification $f$ is not normalized as probability between \numrange{0}{1}.
 For each individual data event, this metric is minimized with respect to the adversarial perturbations to obtain our adversarial example $\vec{x}_{min}^a$

 Depending on the values of the data uncertainties $\sigma_i$ as well as the target score, an optimum solution is found for each individual event.
 If small perturbations can easily achieve the desired target score, the classification will be changed with minimal changes to the input, while if small perturbations cannot easily achieve the target, the optimum solution would favor not changing the initial classification.